The-AVR/AVR-2022/content/en/rc-transmitter-setup/binding-the-rc-receiver/_index.md

 Aside from the physical connection we also need to establish a wireless connection between the transmitter and the receiver.
 This wireless connection happens through a process known as **binding**.
-Binding is what will allow us to control the VRC drone with the transmitter and change flight modes, which will become important in the competition.
+Binding is what will allow us to control the AVR drone with the transmitter and change flight modes, which will become important in the competition.